 - Every job description and person specification include responsibility for safeguarding - 2.
 Interview - At least one interview question about attitude to safeguarding and working with children - Verify the preferred candidate's mental and physical fitness to carry out their work responsibilities - At least one member of each recruitment panel will have attended safer recruitment training - 3.
-Vetting - Obtain references for all shortlisted candidates via reference proforma, including internal candidates, and follow up by phone - Carry out additional or alternative checks for applicants who have lived or worked outside the UK - Ensure that applicants for teaching posts are not subject to a prohibition order - Academies, independent schools and free schools check that applicants for management positions are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school. - Maintained schools check that governors are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school because a person subject to one is disqualified from being a governor. - Applicants only begin work after providing DBS certificates.
-Exceptionally, if an individual starts work in the regulated activity before the DBS certificate is available, the individual must be appropriately supervised, and the employment remains conditional on suitably clear checks. - Barred List checks will always be taken prior to the individual starting to work in a school or college. - 4.
-Appointment - Offers of employment are fully conditional on unblemished DBS certificate (or a risk-assessed blemished DBS certificate that meets a high standard of safeguarding) and full references, using a references proforma (that requests whether candidates would be re-employed for the same post and whether there have ever been any safeguarding concerns), followed up by phone.
+Vetting - Obtain references for all shortlisted candidates via reference proforma, including internal candidates, and follow up by phone - Carry out additional or alternative checks for applicants who have lived or worked outside the UK - Undertake an online search for all shortlisted candidates to identify any incidents or issues that are publicly available online which might require further exploration with the applicant during interview. - Ensure that applicants for teaching posts are not subject to a prohibition order - Academies, independent schools and free schools check that applicants for management positions are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school. - Maintained schools check that governors are not the subject of a s128 direction prohibiting or restricting them from taking part in the management of an independent school, academy or free school because a person subject to one is disqualified from being a governor. - Applicants only begin work after providing DBS certificates.
+Exceptionally, if an individual starts work in the regulated activity before the DBS certificate is available, the individual must be appropriately supervised, and the employment remains conditional on suitably clear checks. - Barred List checks will always be taken prior to the individual starting to work in a school or college.

+4. Appointment

+• Offers of employment are fully conditional on unblemished DBS certificate (or a riskassessed blemished DBS certificate that meets a high standard of safeguarding) and full references, using a references proforma (that requests whether candidates would be re-employed for the same post and whether there have ever been any safeguarding concerns), followed up by phone.